Searching for

 Ian Caine

-is an Associate Professor, Distinguished Teaching Professor, Principal in URBAN PLATFORM, and Director of the Center for Urban and Regional Planning Research at the University of Texas at San Antonio (UTSA).
-His research explores the forms, processes, and impacts of urban growth, appearing in journals like MONU, Scenario, Log, Housing Studies, and popular press outlets like The Discovery Channel, The New York Times, San Francisco Chronicle, and Texas Public Radio.
-His design collaborations have received awards from the American Institute of Architects, American Planning Association, and international competitions including Rising Tides, Build-a-Better-Burb, Dry Futures, and Modular Home Edition #2.
-Caine is a dedicated educator, having received the 2017 ACSA/AIAS New Faculty Teaching Award, 2017 UT Regent’s Outstanding Teaching Award, and selection for the Architecture 2030 Pilot Curriculum Project, which highlighted a curriculum developed with Dr. Rahman Azari as one of seven nationwide that “transform the culture of sustainable design education.”
+is an Associate Professor, Distinguished Teaching Professor, and Principal in URBAN PLATORM.
+From 2018 to 2025, he served as Director of the UTSA Center for Urban and Regional Planning Research, leading applied design and planning initiatives across South Texas and the Lower Rio Grande Valley.
+His research examines the forms, processes, and impacts of urban growth, appearing in journals such as MONU, Scenario, Log, and Housing Studies, as well as in popular press outlets such as Discovery Channel Canada, The New York Times, San Francisco Chronicle, and Texas Public Radio.
+His design collaborations have received awards from the American Institute of Architects, the American Planning Association, and international competitions, including Rising Tides, Build-a-Better-Burb, Dry Futures, and Modular Home Edition #2.
+Caine is a dedicated educator, having received the 2017 ACSA/AIAS New Faculty Teaching Award, the 2017 UT Regent’s Outstanding Teaching Award, and selection for the Architecture 2030 Pilot Curriculum Project, which highlighted a curriculum developed with Dr. Rahman Azari as one of seven nationwide that “transform the culture of sustainable design education.”
 He holds degrees from MIT (SMArchS) and Washington University (MArch), where he received the AIA School Medal.

 Esteban López Ochoa